newfound8ion/developer/docs/core-concepts/WATT.md

 ## Introduction

-In the intricate web of decentralized networks and systems, identity representation has always posed a challenge.
-The **WATT Identity Proxy** emerges as an innovative solution in the Newcoin ecosystem, tying the essence of creative energy to a universally queryable, account-bound fungible token.
+Identity representation has always posed a challenge.
+The **WATT Identity Proxy** is a non-transferable token balance that can be queried as a representation of a wallet's Proof-of-Creativity: tying the essence of creative energy to a universally queryable endpoint.

 ## Decoding the WATT Identity Proxy

 ### Conceptual Foundations

 The WATT draws its inspiration from the real-world dynamics of creativity.
-Just as energy is both omnipresent and unique in its manifestations, the WATT stands as a distinct representation of a creator's individual and cumulative contributions within a decentralized landscape.
+Just as energy is both omnipresent and unique in its manifestations, the WATT stands as a distinct representation of a creator's individual and cumulative contributions throughout the Internet.

 ### Universally Queryable